 In addition, a BOP usually does not cover professional liability, worker’s compensation, health or disability insurance.
 These all would require separate insurance policies.

-Requirements for a Business Owner Policy
+Requirements for a Business Owner Policy (Business Package Insurance)

-However, please keep in mind that not all businesses qualify for business owner’s policies.
+However, please keep in mind that not all businesses qualify for business owners’ policies.
 Please also note that eligibility requirements differ among insurance companies.
 Insurance companies may ask you certain requirements such as your business location, the size of your business location, revenue, and a class of business.

 One example is most insurance providers only cover businesses that handle all business on-premises.
-If a primary business property measures over or under a specified area, they may also have limitations.
+If a primary business property measures over or under a specified area, it may also have limitations.
 Usually, business classes are eligible for BOPs.
 This includes retail stores, apartment buildings, small restaurants, and office-based businesses.

 Small businesses must qualify certain requirements in order for their coverage to also qualify under a BOP and these vary from one insurance company to another.
 Many kinds of businesses are qualified for a BOP.
 This includes motels, fitness studios, contractors, and apartment buildings provided they meet other needs or requirements.

 Some businesses are not qualified for a BOP due to their size or the nature of their operations.
-Some examples of these are some restaurants, high-rise buildings, manufacturers, auto dealers and repair shops, tree trimmers, banks, bars, parking garages, and theaters.
+Some examples of these are restaurants, high-rise buildings, manufacturers, auto dealers and repair shops, tree trimmers, banks, bars, parking garages, and theaters.

-Who Needs a Business Owner’s Policy?
+Who Needs a Business Owner’s Policy (Business Package Insurance)?

 You should get a business owner’s insurance policy if:

 - You also have assets that could get stolen or damaged.
-These can range from digital assets and customer data to equipment, furniture, cash, or inventory and some assets that can be very hard to replace.
+These can range from digital assets and customer data to equipment, furniture, cash, or inventory, and some assets that can be very hard to replace.
 If you have BOP insurance, it could help you cover if your assets get stolen or damaged.

-Five reasons you need a BOP:
+Five reasons you need a BOP or Business Package Insurance: